 Our subsidiaries already have a strong focus on making their operations more climate friendly.
 Going forward, we will work to consolidate our efforts and set concrete climate and environmental targets at the Group level.

-Our ambition is to set goals for GHG emissions reductions at Group level, and to utilise our advantage as an integrated seafood company with control of the entire value chain, to a greater extent.
-Moreover, we will continue to focus on R&D and partnerships for more sustainable feed production.
+Our ambition is to set goals for GHG emissions reductions at Group level, and to utilize our advantage as an integrated seafood company with control of the entire value chain and make our business more circular.